Organised crime in Australia: East and southeast Asian gangs

 In terms of Chinese gang activity, highly organised crime syndicates in Sydney have looked to Chinese youths on student visas for their recruitment drives.
 Multimillion-dollar prostitution rackets have been operating in Melbourne for several years, one of the largest by Mulgrave woman Xue Di Yan.

-Luke Mitchell, who in 2009 came to the aid of a stranger, was set upon and stabbed by a group of Thai nationals who have since been arrested.

 In Australia, the major importer of illicit drugs in recent decades has been 'The Company', according to police.
 This is a conglomerate run by triad bosses which focuses particularly on methamphetamine and cocaine.
 It has laundered money through junkets for high-stakes gamblers who visit Crown Casinos in Australia and Macau.